-- Are you bodybuilding or training in a specific sport?
-If you’re an athlete or are bodybuilding, there are several reasons why protein supplements can be good for you.
-They help you to get all the nutrients you need for your body to recover from the work that you’re putting it through.
-Whether you play high-impact sports or lift heavy weights, your muscles need to recover and drinking the right supplements can help it to do just that.
+They help you to get important nutrients you need for your body to recover from the work that you’re putting it through.
+Whether you play high-impact sports or lift heavy weights, your muscles need to recover and drinking the right supplements can help it to do just that .

 To help you choose the best protein powder supplements for you, consider the following information:

-- Paleo diets are based on an idea of high-protein, low-carb consumption, so you’ll want to avoid casein protein powders as they are high in lactose.
+- The paleo diet is based on an idea of high-protein, low-carb consumption.
+So you’ll want to avoid casein protein powders as they are high in lactose .
 This is also a good thing to know for those who are lactose intolerant.
-The last thing that you want is a stomach-ache or reaction to your protein supplement.
+The last thing that you want is a stomach-ache or reaction to your protein shake.

-- You want to look for a product that isn’t jam-packed with ingredients.
-You’ll find that there are options that are made from only two or so ingredients.
+- You’ll find that there are products that are made from only two or so ingredients.
 Those are the ones that you want to look for.
 You want a clean product that only provides you with the basics that you need, not all the added fillers that most of the time only cause more harm than good.

-- As you look for protein powders, you’ll find many meat or milk-based options.
+- As you look for protein powders, you’ll find many meat or dairy options.
 If you’re vegan, you probably want to avoid that.
 The good news is that there are all kinds of options from pea proteins to or other organic, plant-based ingredients.
 If you aren’t vegan, you may want to mix things up a bit between plant-based powders and meat-based ones for a well-rounded diet and a variety of amino acids .

-- Plant-based proteins actually have another benefit to them, which is that you can consume less than animal-based proteins and still get high levels of protein in each serving.
+- Plant-based proteins actually have health benefits to them, which is that you can consume less than animal-based proteins and still get high levels of protein in each serving.
 This means that you can spend less on more.

 - You want to pay close attention to where and how your product was manufactured, as you want to be sure that it really only contains the ingredients stated.
-You want amino acids, and that’s really all you need.
-You don’t need all those extras.
-In fact, if you happen to be someone with allergens, this is when you should be very careful about what you’re ordering.
-You don’t want to get an item that is full of fillers derived from dairy or gluten if you happen to have an intolerance to them.
+You want a broad range of amino acids, and none of the unnecessary additives.

 - Do you want a tub or a bag?
 While some people don’t care as they have their own designated containers at home, if you care about keeping your powder in safe and convenient packaging, it’s often easier to do so when you order tubs.
-Bags tend to not only carry less product but also not always close well.
-You want to keep your powder safe from inviting any “visitors” or going off, depending on what’s inside.
+Bags tend to not only carry less product but they sometimes don’t close well.

 - Consider how it makes your stomach feel.
-For some people, you may have a food intolerance, and while reading ingredients, you may be able to tell right away if a powder won’t sit right.
+For some people, you may have a food intolerance.
+By reading the label, you may be able to tell right away if a powder won’t sit right.
 At other times, there are unknown fillers that could be causing gas or bloat for no apparent reason.
-Sometimes it’s not something you’ll know before purchasing, but pay attention to reviews, as they’ll give you a good idea if this is a common effect of the powder you’re checking out.

 Frequently Asked Questions